sargentJE/myaccess-email-campaign/LinkedInPosts/ALL-POSTS-COMBINED.md

 ### Copy

-We were recently working with a blind/visually impaired user try to donate on a site that had "passed" its accessibility checks.
+We were recently working with a blind/visually impaired user who was trying to donate on a site that had "passed" its accessibility checks.

-She found the donate button fine.
+They found the donate button fine.
 But when the form loaded:
 - No labels were announced
 - The "amount" field read as "edit blank"
 - The submit button said "button" with no context